-The Bay Islands consists of Roatan, Utila and Guanaja, and three smaller islands lying just off the coast of Honduras.
+The Bay Islands consists of Roatan, Utila and Guanaja, island groups off the coast of Venezuela.
 There is greatly diversified wall diving at each of the islands where the walls can start at fifteen, forty or even sixty feet.
 The reefs along these walls are abundant in stony corals and colorful sponges.

 Best Diving Destinations in Bay Islands

 Explore the sheer walls of the largest and most develped island called Roatan.
 You will find dive sites such as Eel’s Garden, Port Royal, and the Enchanted Forest, all complete with enormous stands of black coral, brilliantly colored elephant ear sponges and delicate blue bell tunicates.

 Guanaja and Utila are similar but much smaller.
 Because of their remote location and fewer accommodations and therefor less divers in the water it can be better diving than the more developed Roatan.